Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 • If your flight arrives three or more hours after its scheduled arrival time due to a reason within Southwest’s control, you can submit a request for a Southwest LUV voucher worth $75 or more.
 This voucher can be used to purchase travel through Southwest.

-• Southwest doesn’t belong to an airline alliance.
-So, while Southwest will rebook you on one of its flights for free in the case of a significant delay, it can’t rebook you on a partner airline.
+• Southwest doesn’t belong to an airline alliance, and it has only one announced airline partnership (with Icelandair) set to launch in 2025.
+So, while Southwest will rebook you on one of its flights for free in the case of a significant delay, its options for rebooking you on a partner airline are very limited.

 United delayed flight compensation

-For overnight delays, United will offer a night’s lodging or, upon request, reimburse accommodation as an electronic travel certificate applicable to future United travel.
+For delays of four hours or more between 10 p.m. and 6 a.m., United will offer a night’s lodging or, upon request, reimburse accommodation as an electronic travel certificate applicable to future United travel.

 Other airlines' delayed flight compensation